Skid Pan Training and Driving Experience from Into The Blue

 Is skid pan training fun?

-Where can I go skidding?
+Where can I go for a skidding experience?

 We’ve got skid control lessons at selected centres around the UK for you: